YYL7/ML/README.md

 # ⭐Big data and MapReduce

 # 13. MapReduce
-A software framework for spreading a single computing job across multiple computers to shorten the time.
+MapReduce, a software framework for spreading a single computing job across multiple computers to shorten the time.